matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

-### Proceed with acquisition? – Summarise findings and make recommendations for proceeding
+### Proceed with acquisition? – Summarize findings and make recommendations for proceeding

 Using the information gathered from the assembled team and consultants, the curator/collector determines if the art work is an appropriate acquisition for the Collection.
 If yes, then the curator/collector identifies recommendations to incorporate into the purchase agreement.